 - TPG funds cannot be used for vaccinations, travel medicine consultations and personal medications.

-- Students who wish to participate in the activities of or receive accommodations or services from an external organization, such as an NGO or a charity providing a service opportunity, must supply two written references from universities/colleges in the USA that have sent undergraduate students to the organization or charity.
+- Students who wish to participate in the activities of or receive accommodations or services from an external international organization, such as an NGO or a charity providing a service opportunity, must supply two references or recommendations from students of US universities/colleges.

 - Proposals that include travel to countries with U.S. Dept. of State travel warnings will be reviewed by the administration; those considering travel to such countries should contact the International and Off-Campus Programs Office prior to submitting a grant proposal for more information.